open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 is short in practice; and the two early exits mean the full walk only runs for threads that actually have context attached.
 The complexity is confined to reaching the record — everything from the record onward is shared with OTEP 4947.
-This repository is also unusually well placed to absorb it, since `interpreter/nodev8` already reads V8 heap objects out of target memory.
+This repository already has code to read V8 heap objects out of target memory in `interpreter/nodev8`.

 ### Rehashing of the map